bzy-080408/efidroid_huawei_msm8953/README.md

-# EFIDroid configuration for Xiaomi Redmi Note 5 Plus (vince)
+# EFIDroid configuration for Huawei common msm8953 devices

 ### I don't know if this is available, please use it carefully!